 HYUNDAI SONATA HYBRID DEBUTS AT NEW YORK AUTO SHOW

-Breakthrough Lithium Polymer Batteries Leapfrog Existing Nickel-Metal Hydride and Lithium-Ion Technology
+Breakthrough lithium-ion Batteries Leapfrog Existing Nickel-Metal Hydride and Lithium-Ion Technology

 At the New York auto show today, Hyundai unveiled its 2011 Sonata Hybrid, changing the game in hybrids with unique approaches in hybrid powertrain design, battery technology and vehicle appearance.
 The Sonata Hybrid is Hyundai’s first hybrid in the U.S. market.